 It’s clear the development world of college athletics facilities is not so linear.
 Developments are not necessarily single-entity nor traditional P3s—there are many different forms of partnerships that can result transformative projects for an institution.
 In addition, there are common hurdles that limit partnership development.
 A development advisor can not only provide insights into new and innovative partnerships; advisors work with institutions across the country and analyze all different types of asset developments.
 The great advisors ground themselves in the true driving objectives of the institution and ensure the process works to everyone’s benefit.
 What’s really important is thinking innovatively about partnership types and how to avoid common pitfalls that limit the potential to achieve the driving objectives.

 ANDREW LIEBER is a strategic advisor on collegiate, professional, and municipal sports- and entertainment-centric assets.
 As a Masters of Sports Administration graduate from Northwestern University, Executive Program Candidate at the Sports Management Institute, and professional sports business veteran, he brings a unique perspective to advise clients.
-Follow him on twitter @andrew_lieber or LinkedIn.
+Read his bio, and follow him on twitter @andrew_lieber or LinkedIn.